coreos/ignition/doc/configuration-v2_2-experimental.md

     * **filesystem** (string): the internal identifier of the filesystem in which to write the file.
 This matches the last filesystem with the given identifier.
     * **path** (string): the absolute path to the file.
     * **_overwrite_** (boolean): whether to delete preexisting nodes at the path.
 Defaults to true.
+    * **_append_** (boolean): whether to append to the specified file.
+Creates a new file if nothing exists at the path.
+Cannot be set if overwrite is set to true.
     * **_contents_** (object): options related to the contents of the file.
       * **_compression_** (string): the type of compression used on the contents (null or gzip).
 Compression cannot be used with S3.
       * **_source_** (string): the URL of the file contents.
 Supported schemes are http, https, tftp, s3, and [data][rfc2397].
 When using http, it is advisable to use the verification option to ensure the contents haven't been modified.